 PHASE 2 – THE CLEANSING PHASE – PRDHANA KARMA

-Vamana: Emesis Therapy :-When there is congestion in the lungs causing repeated attacks of bronchitis, colds, cough or asthma, the Ayurvedic treatment is therapeutic vomiting – Vamana, to eliminate the Kapha which is causing the excess mucus.
+Vamana: Emesis Therapy :-When there is congestion in the lungs causing repeated attacks of bronchitis, colds, cough or asthma, the Ayurvedic panchakarma treatment in Melbourne is therapeutic vomiting – Vamana, to eliminate the Kapha which is causing the excess mucus.

 Virechana: Purgation Therapy: When excess bile, Pitta, is secreted and accumulated in the gall bladder, liver and small intestine, it tends to result in rashes, skin inflammation and acne, chronic attacks of fever, vomiting, nausea and jaundice.
 Ayurvedic literature suggests in these conditions the administration of therapeutic purgation or a therapeutic laxative.